DexDevLab/WindowsPostInstallationTool/README.md

  This file just have 1 command line for DOS.
 Again, I'll change it (probably to a single JSON file containing all the commands, who will be deployed one at a time).

- In FerramentaDePosInstalacaoDeImagem\localresources I left a simulation of file structure and folder who will receive the resources that are vital to the program.
+ In FerramentaDePosInstalacaoDeImagem\example I left a example of file structure and folder who will receive the resources that are vital to the program.
  In D:\Dropbox\DEV\Coding\Git\Repositories\Windows-Post-Installation-Tool
- \FerramentaDePosInstalacaoDeImagem\localresources\C\ImgPosInst\src\core\DRV\W7E\DellLatitude3470
+ \FerramentaDePosInstalacaoDeImagem\example\C\ImgPosInst\src\core\DRV\W7E\DellLatitude3470
  I left a template for the zip file containing the drivers.
 You can assume all other folders must have a zip file just like that.